pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-WYZ-Player.md

 # Introduction

-WYZPlayer is a cross-platform music and sound effects player for AY-8910 based computers.
+WYZPlayer is a cross-platform music and sound effects player for targets containing an AY-891x.

 ## Machine support

+The following targets support interrupt based playing:

 - MSX
 - ZX Spectrum
+- Nichibutsu My Vision
+- Bandaivision SV8000 (untested)

+The following are busy loop only:

+- Multi 8
+- PC6001

 ## API